gomo/dynamic_scaffold/README.md

     config.form.item :text, :name
     # You can specify `label`.
     config.form.item(:text, :name).label 'Shop Name'
+    # You can set default value for new action.
+    config.form.item(:text, :name).default('Foo Bar')

     # If you use hidden_field, the label will also be hidden.
     config.form.item :hidden, :id